Ryland Brickson Cole Tews vs. Hundreds of Beavers

 “What’s he building in there?”

 You know, it becomes this big mystery.
 Beavers are so industrious and they’re always clogging our waterways.
 So, we thought they’d be like the perfect villain.
 They’ve also got this iconic look.
-We just thought that would be perfect.
-Yeah, that’s pretty much the crux of it.
+We figured that would be perfect.

 I had written in my notes that seeing that lodge build up over time, and constantly getting referenced, but never utilized until the end, was a great case of Chekov’s Beaver.